masseygeo/earthscape/README.md

 ## Where to get it?
-Metadata, segmentation masks, vector labels, and features can be reproduced with this repository or directly downloaded [here](https://uknowledge.uky.edu/kgs_data/16/).
+Metadata, segmentation masks, vector labels, and features can be reproduced with this repository or directly [downloaded](https://uknowledge.uky.edu/kgs_data/16/).

 ## What's included?
 ### Image Patches
 - Segmentation masks
 - Aerial optical imagery (RGB+NIR)